 As much as possible, stick with reusable party decorations.
 See Green That Life’s post on Eco Friendly Party Decorations for a complete list of green decoration ideas.
 Here are some suggestions to get you started:

 - Potted flowers or plants for your table centerpiece.

-- Reusable bunting, homemade or store-bought.
+- Reusable bunting, banners and garlands, homemade or store-bought.

 - Bubbles, pinwheels, streamers, or other eco friendly alternatives to balloons, which can be a serious threat to the environment and wildlife.

 - Biodegradable confetti made out of planet-friendly materials.

 - Seed bombs, homemade or store-bought, for party favors.

 Odds and Ends

 - Napkins.
 Cloth is best, but for that large gathering, opt for paper.
 I like Susty brand napkins.
 They’re made from 100% recycled, 20% post-consumer content, and biodegradable.
 Bambu has its own line of beautiful (but pricey) bamboo deluxe napkins.